oknk/seaquence/press.md

 Seaquence features a pro-level synthesizer and timing engine controlled by a fun and direct interface.
 Even composers who are brand new to synthesis will be able to unlock their synesthetic creativity.

-Available as a free download, Seaquence includes a 16x16 polyphonic sequencer matrix, a scale editor w/octave, parametric envelope editor, oscillator type, and more.
-With a single in-app purchase, pro-level features are unlocked which include MIDI + Clock Sync, Delay FX, State-Variable Filter, and more.
+Seaquence includes multi-touch editing tools such as a 16x16 polyphonic sequencer, a scale editor w/octave, envelope editor, and multiple oscillator types.
+With a single in-app purchase, pro-level features are unlocked which include Delay FX, State-Variable Filter, MIDI + Clock Sync, and more.

 <img src="{{site.baseurl}}/images/Seaquence-screenshot_iPad12.9_2x_browser_thumb.png" />